wcm-io/wcm-io-tooling/public_site/src/site/markdown/handler/general-concepts.md

 ### More general concepts

-Each of the handler has their own "general concepts" page for more details:
+Each of the handler has their own general concepts page for more details:

-* [URL Handler general concepts][url-handler-general-concepts]
+* [URL Handler General Concepts][url-handler-general-concepts]
-* [Link Handler general concepts][link-handler-general-concepts]
+* [Link Handler General Concepts][link-handler-general-concepts]
-* [Media Handler general concepts][media-handler-general-concepts]
+* [Media Handler General Concepts][media-handler-general-concepts]
-* [RichText Handler general concepts][richtext-handler-general-concepts]
+* [RichText Handler General Concepts][richtext-handler-general-concepts]

 [url-handler]: url/